pierceTee/TrimuiLEDController/github/readme.txt

 A: Execute selected setting.

-Q & A:

-Q: What am I "Uninstalling"?
-A: When the application exits normally, I install a settings daemon (a service that runs on device startup) that sets the LEDs and prevents other processes from changing them.
-If you decide you no longer want this functionality, the uninstall action removes the daemon and returns LED functionality to stock.
+Menu Options:
+Sync LED colors - Matches all LEDs colors to the currently selected LED.
+Turn ON all LEDs - Enables all the LEDs by setting their brightness to the max value.
+Turn OFF all LEDs - Disabled all the LEDs by setting their brightness to 0.
+Enable/Disable extended colors - Toggles the ability to select colors from an extended range of RGB color values.
+Enable/Disable low battery warning - Toggles the default OS behavior of flashing your LEDs when the battery falls below 15%.
+Uninstall - Uninstalls all services and installed system files.
+Turns the LEDs off on exit.

 Notes:
 This is a free app made for fun over christmas break, hopefully you get some joy from messing with your LEDs.
 If you got this from anywhere other than https://github.com/pierceTee/TrimuiLEDController, you should follow that link and download the latest release.
-If you paid for this, get your money back ASAP.